How To Protect Your Vehicle From Brine

 Brine Also Often Contains Magnesium Chloride.
 It is not just the fact that brine sticks well that makes it a good ice melter however.
 In many cases, brine is made with magnesium chloride.
 Magnesium chloride is a salt like the more familiar sodium chloride crystals, or rock salt, but it melts ice at lower temperatures.
 Unfortunately, if rock salt is bad for your car, then magnesium chloride is worse.
 Any salt is bad news for the iron and steel in your car when it mixes with water.
 That crust of salt your car develops in winter is just waiting to mix with water and eat away the steel.
 Fortunately, sodium chloride requires fairly high humidity levels to wick moisture from the air.
 In the cold dry air of winter, there isn't enough water in the air for the sodium chloride crystals to dissolve in.
 So they stay crystals and do relatively less harm to your vehicle.
 Magnesium chloride however mixes with water readily at low levels of humidity.
 Even in a dry time of year like winter, your vehicle's crust of magnesium chloride is busy sucking moisture out of the air and combining with it to form the water/salt combination that is so corrosive.
 And because it was spread as a brine to begin with, there is more of it, in more tight places on and under your car.

-Waxoyl Rust Protection Will Save Your Vehicle from Brine.
+Noxudol Rust Protection Will Save Your Vehicle from Brine.
 The sooner it is protected, the less damage it can cause.
-Waxoyl is a protective barrier that will stop the corroding process and protect the vehicle from future corrosion for life.
+Noxudol is a protective barrier that will stop the corroding process and protect the vehicle from future corrosion for life.
 We will protect your vehicle's frame, brake lines, and all of the undercarriage of the vehicle.
 We also go inside the doors, fenders, hood, tailgate - the entire cavity of the vehicle's body and protect from the inside out.